 Sunday, April 5, 2015

-Having spent over ten years training in this sport, the dresses played a large role
+Having spent over ten years training as a Figure Skater, the dresses played a significant role.

-Back In the 1970's I have to say I don't ever recall shopping for figure skating dresses; I was fortunate to have a Mom who could sew dresses for me.
-What I enjoyed most was being able to design my own dress styles, then mom would simply create a pattern based on that design.
+In the 1970s, I never recall shopping for figure skating dresses; I was fortunate to have a mom who could sew dresses for me.
+What I enjoyed most was being able to design my own dress styles, and then Mom would simply create a pattern based on that design.
 Thanks to Mom, I sure had some gorgeous dresses.

-Nowadays, many moms are much too busy to sew their daughter's figure skating dresses so they'll either have them made by a seamstress or purchase them from a local figure skating store, other skaters, or online.
+Nowadays, many moms are too busy to sew their daughter's figure skating dresses, so they'll either have them made by a seamstress or purchase them from a local figure skating store, other skaters, or online.

 It's actually quite affordable to select a figure skating dress from Amazon.
 If you have to take it to a seamstress for adjustments, you can still do that.
-However, if the skater has a fairly typical body frame, the likelihood is the dress will fit just fine.
+However, if the skater has a fairly typical body frame, the dress will likely fit just fine.

-You'll notice the online selection is quite vast and most dresses come in alternate color choices as well as various size options.
+You'll notice the online selection is quite vast, and most dresses come in alternate color choices and various size options.

-Of course you can easily find Figure Skating Skirts at Amazon as well.
-I've featured one here.
+Of course, you can easily find Figure Skating Skirts at Amazon.

-So go ahead and research those pre-made dresses before you decide to go to the expense of having them made!
-But for competition, we always love custom-made dresses don't we!
+So go ahead and research those pre-made dresses before you decide to go to the expense of having them made.
+But for competition, we always love custom-made dresses.

 8 comments: